 Secondhand smoke contains hundreds of toxic chemicals, including 70 known to cause cancer.
 It also puts employees at elevated deadly risks of heart disease, respiratory diseases and countless other illnesses.
 At bars and clubs, where numerous people are smoking in the same vicinity, these contaminants amplify, making for an even more toxic environment.
-In fact, studies have shown that the air in a smoky bar is 2.5 times more polluted than the air on a major highway or busy city street.

 The simplest, cheapest and most effective way to protect people from secondhand smoke is through 100% clean indoor air policies.